julianghionoiu/dev-screen-record/README.md

 ### Build and run as command-line app

-This will grate a maven based Jar that will download the required dependencies before running the app:
+This will create a maven based Jar that will download the required dependencies before running the app:
 ```
 ./gradlew mavenCapsule
 java -Dlogback.configurationFile=`pwd`/logback.xml \